 The existing GI Network will be safeguarded and new development will be required to contribute positively to the GI Network, in line with the findings of the Redditch Borough GI Strategy and to support the Worcestershire Sub-Regional GI Framework.
-Opportunities will be sought to improve the Network for the benefit of people, wildlife and the character and appearance of the Borough.
+Opportunities will be sought to improve and maintain the Network for the benefit of people, wildlife and the character and appearance of the Borough.

-The Borough Council will, where appropriate, produce Green Infrastructure Concept Statements to guide masterplanning and development of Strategic Sites.
+The Borough Council will produce Green Infrastructure Concept Statements to guide masterplanning and development of Strategic Sites.

-A multifunctional Green Infrastructure (GI) Network in Redditch Borough is of great importance for protecting the environment, meeting recreational needs, providing wildlife habitats, offering flood protection, maintaining an attractive townscape and historic environment and assisting in the mitigation of the effects of climate change.
-As such, this policy should be read in conjunction with Policy 15 Climate Change, Policy 16 Natural Environment, Policy 17 Flood Risk, Policy 18 Sustainable Water Management, Policy 19 Sustainable Travel and Accessibility and Policy 43 Leisure, Tourism and Abbey Stadium.
+A multifunctional Green Infrastructure (GI) Network in Redditch Borough is of great importance for protecting the environment, meeting recreational needs, providing wildlife habitats, offering flood protection and improving water quality, maintaining an attractive townscape and historic environment and assisting in the mitigation of the effects of climate change.
+As such, this policy should be read in conjunction with Policy 13 Primarily Open Space, Policy 15 Climate Change, Policy 16 Natural Environment, Policy 17 Flood Risk Management, Policy 18 Sustainable Water Management, Policy 19 Sustainable Travel and Accessibility and Policy 43 Leisure, Tourism and Abbey Stadium.
 Reference should also be made to the Worcestershire Access and Informal Recreation Strategy (AIRS) and the Worcestershire Rights of Way Improvement Plans (ROWIP) and, where possible, the aims of these can be delivered through the provision or enhancement of the GI network.

 Green infrastructure includes the network of green spaces and natural elements across the Borough.
 These areas are important in enriching the quality of life of local communities, improving health, supporting regeneration and creating attractive environments.
-A Green Infrastructure Strategy for the Borough will be completed which identifies and assesses the existing Green Infrastructure network and make recommendations on how the network can be enhanced.
+A Green Infrastructure Strategy for the Borough will be completed which identifies and assesses the existing Green Infrastructure network and make recommendations on how the network can be enhanced and maintained and managed in the future.